Logistic Regression#

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

-You may have noticed in the last example above that while the ANOVA for the ethnicity variable was significant neither of the two dummy variables were significantly associated at P < 0.05.
+You may have noticed in the last example above that while the ANOVA for the ethnicity variable was significant, neither of the two dummy variables were significantly associated at P < 0.05.
 The ethnicityEuropean showed a trend for significance with P~0.05.
-This happens sometimes becuase when you use an ANOVA to test for the joint effect of both dummy variables, you are using a 2 degree of freedom test (see third column in the ANOVA output), while in the tests for the individual coefficients you are using a 1 degree of freedom test.
+This happens sometimes because when you use an ANOVA to test for the joint effect of both dummy variables, you are using a 2 degree of freedom test (see third column in the ANOVA output), while in the tests for the individual coefficients you are using a 1 degree of freedom test.
 Mathematically the threshold for a two degree of freedom test is slightly lower to be significant.
-You could think of this as rather than needing a really strong effect in one variable, a small effect, but in both variables would be meaningful.
-In reality these results are not contradicting each other, its just a chance thing related to the fact that we have used a hard threshold to determine significance.
-Where you only just have enough statitstica power to detect an effect, it is chance whether it falls just above the trheshold or just below.
+You could think of this as rather than needing a really strong effect in one variable, a small effect but in both variables would be meaningful.
+In reality, these results are not contradicting each other, it’s just a chance thing related to the fact that we have used a hard threshold to determine significance.
+Where you only just have enough statitstical power to detect an effect, it is chance whether it falls just above the threshold or just below.

 Predictions with the Logistic Regression Model#

-We are going to make some predictions from a logiistic regression model to show how the model goes from a weighted sum of prediction variables to the binary outcome variable.
+We are going to make some predictions from a logistic regression model to show how the model goes from a weighted sum of prediction variables to the binary outcome variable.

-Let’s revist the example of prediction type 2 diabetes as a function of alcohol units and exercise hours.
-First we need to fit the model.
+Let’s revisit the example of predicting type II diabetes as a function of alcohol units and exercise hours.
+First, we need to fit the model.

 %%R